saphilli/GreatestCommonAncestor/README.md

 # LowestCommonAncestor
-Implementation of Binary Tree in Swift along with a function to find the greatest common ancestor between two nodes of the tree (exercise to learn Swift)
+Implementation of Binary Tree in Swift along with a function to find the lowest common ancestor between two nodes of the tree (exercise to learn Swift)

 Key Files containting code of interest
 - LowestCommonAncestor/LowestCommonAncestor/BinaryTree.swift